functionally/mantis-oracle/ReadMe.md

 This example assumes the following:

-*   Version 1.29.0-rc2 of `cardano-node` and the bundled version of `cardano-cli`.
+*   Version 1.29.0 of `cardano-node` and the bundled version of `cardano-cli`.
-*   `alonzo-purple.payment-0.address` contains the address of a wallet funded with test ADA.
+*   `testnet.payment-0.address` contains the address of a wallet funded with test ADA.
-*   `alonzo-purple.payment-0.skey` contains the corresponding signing key for the above address.
+*   `testnet.payment-0.skey` contains the corresponding signing key for the above address.
-*   `alonzo-purple.payment-0.vkey` contains the corresponding verification key for the above address.
+*   `testnet.payment-0.vkey` contains the corresponding verification key for the above address.
-*   `alonzo-purple.payment-1.address` contains the address of a (possibly empty) address for use in the example.
+*   `testnet.payment-1.address` contains the address of a (possibly empty) address for use in the example.
-*   `alonzo-purple.payment-1.skey` contains the corresponding signing key for the above address.
+*   `testnet.payment-1.skey` contains the corresponding signing key for the above address.
-*   The control token for the oracle is named `tBRIO`.
+*   The control token for the oracle is named `tCORN`.
-*   The datum token for the oracle is named `tSOFR`.
+*   The datum token for the oracle is named `tFARM`.
 *   The fee token for the oracle is named `tPIGY`.
-*   Five of the `tPIGY` tokens are needed to read the oracle, but no additional ADA is needed, aside from the transaction fee.
+*   Ten of the `tPIGY` tokens are needed to read the oracle, but no additional ADA is needed, aside from the transaction fee.
 *   The `mantra-oracle` executable program is on the search path, given by the `PATH` environment variable.

 ### Set up the network.

-    MAGIC="--testnet-magic 8"
+    MAGIC="--testnet-magic 1097911063"

-    cardano-cli query protocol-parameters $MAGIC --out-file alonzo-purple.protocol
+    cardano-cli query protocol-parameters $MAGIC --out-file testnet.protocol

 ### Record the test addresses.

-    ADDRESS_0=$(cat alonzo-purple.payment-0.address); echo $ADDRESS_0
+    ADDRESS_0=$(cat testnet.payment-0.address); echo $ADDRESS_0

-    ADDRESS_1=$(cat alonzo-purple.payment-1.address); echo $ADDRESS_1
+    ADDRESS_1=$(cat testnet.payment-1.address); echo $ADDRESS_1

 ### Create the minting policy.

-    cat << EOI > alonzo-purple.policy-0.script
+    cat << EOI > testnet.policy-0.script
     {
         "type" : "sig"
-    ,   "keyHash" : "$(cardano-cli address key-hash --payment-verification-key-file alonzo-purple.payment-0.vkey)"
+    ,   "keyHash" : "$(cardano-cli address key-hash --payment-verification-key-file testnet.payment-0.vkey)"
     }
     EOI

-    CURRENCY=$(cardano-cli transaction policyid --script-file alonzo-purple.policy-0.script); echo $CURRENCY
+    CURRENCY=$(cardano-cli transaction policyid --script-file testnet.policy-0.script); echo $CURRENCY

 ### Configure the command-line tool.

-We use a configuration file like [alonzo-purple.mantra-oracle](alonzo-purple.mantra-oracle).
+We use a configuration file like [testnet.mantra-oracle](testnet.mantra-oracle).
 Modify the path to the local node socket, and modify policy ID for the three assets to match `$CURRENCY`.

     Configuration
     {
-      socketPath     = "/data/alonzo.socket"
+      socketPath     = "/data/testnet.socket"
-    , magic          = Just 8
+    , magic          = Just 1097911063
     , epochSlots     = 43200
     , controlAsset   = "13a3efd825703a352a8f71f4e2758d08c28c564e8dfcce9f77776ad1.tBRIO"
     , datumAsset     = "13a3efd825703a352a8f71f4e2758d08c28c564e8dfcce9f77776ad1.tSOFR"
     , feeAsset       = "13a3efd825703a352a8f71f4e2758d08c28c564e8dfcce9f77776ad1.tPIGY"
-    , feeAmount      = 5
+    , feeAmount      = 10
     , lovelaceAmount = 0
     }